-All VYOA high school juniors are welcome to audition in May (preceding their senior year) to perform as an orchestral soloist during the following season.
+Following their May/June regular season audition, all VYOA high school juniors are welcome to audition late spring (preceding their senior year) to perform as an orchestral soloist during the following season.
 Interested students must participate in a special 15-minute audition, playing the selection they wish to perform as a soloist.
-The soloist auditions are typically held on the 3rd Tuesday of May.
-No alternate audition day can be offered.
+No alternate audition day is offered.
+Senior solo auditions are only available to students who participate in VYOA their entire junior year.